Your Options For Separation Before Divorce

 - Child custody and parenting time

-- Financial support for either spouse or the children
+- Financial support for the children

 - Matters of marital property division